Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review

-Inclusion and exclusion criteria must be precisely defined for study selection.
-The inclusion criteria should include an automated approach to detect technical debt.
-Consequently, the primary studies were chosen based on comparing titles, keywords, abstracts, and full texts (i.e., introduction, methodology, results, and conclusion).
-We employed 6 inclusion criteria and 5 exclusion criteria, as shown in Table~\ref{tab:tb_inclusion_exclusion}):

-To further enhance the comprehensiveness of the review, a bidirectional snowballing technique \cite{Wohlin2014GuidelinesEngineering} was employed.
-Both forward and backward snowballing were performed, meaning that the references cited in the selected studies, as well as the studies that cited them, were examined to identify any additional relevant research that might have been overlooked in the initial search.
-This process resulted in the inclusion of 5 additional studies.
-The second author actively contributed to the snowballing process, assessing the relevance and quality of newly identified studies.
+To improve the completeness of the review, we employed bidirectional snowball sampling in accordance with Wohlin's guidelines \citep{Wohlin2014GuidelinesEngineering}.
+In line with the practical recommendations of Brereton et al.~\citep{brereton2007lessons}, we used Google Scholar to support both backward and forward snowballing.
+Backward snowballing was performed by manually screening the reference lists of the included studies, whereas forward snowballing was conducted by identifying and screening papers that cited those included studies.

+For backward snowballing, references within the files of the selected studies were carefully examined.
+Each reference was assessed based on its title and abstract to determine its relevance.
+When necessary, the full texts of the referenced studies were retrieved and reviewed for further evaluation.
+Initially, the collected references were filtered by their titles and abstracts to assess alignment with the research questions.
+Subsequently, the full texts of potentially relevant studies were analyzed to determine whether they met the inclusion criteria.

+To ensure the reliability of the snowballing process, both authors were involved in assessing the relevance of the identified studies.
+The first author initially screened the references and citations, and the second author independently reviewed the candidate papers and cross-checked their eligibility.
+Any disagreements were discussed until a consensus was reached.
+Only one candidate paper required clarification at this stage, which was resolved through discussion.
+This indicates that disagreements were minimal and resolvable.

-In the final stage, the 63 studies selected from the full-text filtering process were combined with the 5 studies identified through bidirectional snowballing, resulting in a total of 68 primary studies.
-This collaborative effort between the authors ensured that the selection process was both thorough and objective, ultimately leading to a comprehensive review of the existing literature on SATD detection approaches.
+This rigorous process helped uncover additional studies that might have been missed during the initial search.
+Five additional studies were included as a result.
+In the final stage, the 69 studies selected through full-text screening were combined with the five studies identified through bidirectional snowballing, yielding a total of 74 primary studies.
+This collaborative effort ensured that the selection process was both thorough and objective, thereby leading to a comprehensive review of the existing literature on SATD detection approaches.